robertgshaw2-neuralmagic/nm-roboflow/README.md

     <img width=50% src="images/continual-learning.png">
 </p>

+Check out Full Stack Deep Learning's [awesome lecture](https://fullstackdeeplearning.com/course/2022/lecture-6-continual-learning/) for more details.

 ## **Tutorial Overview**

-This example will demonstrate how to setup the Continual Learning workflow described above with Neural Magic and Roboflow to train an object detection model (YOLOv5-s) to detect soccer players in video clips.
+This example will demonstrate how to setup the Continual Learning system with Neural Magic and Roboflow to train an object detection model (YOLOv5-s) to detect soccer players in video clips.

 There are 5 steps: